gateway-fm/public-docs/docs/cdk-erigon/deploy-testnet.md

-# Manually Running a cdk-erigon **zkEVM** Testnet Against Sepolia
+# Manually Running a CDK-Erigon **zkEVM** Testnet Against Sepolia

-This guide outlines the steps to manually deploy and run a Polygon CDK L2 **zkEVM** chain using `cdk-erigon` as the execution client, anchored to the Sepolia L1 testnet, and utilizing a Data Availability Committee (DAC).
+This guide outlines the steps to manually deploy and run a Polygon CDK L2 zkEVM chain using `cdk-erigon` as the execution client, anchored to the Sepolia L1 testnet, and utilizing a Data Availability Committee (DAC).

 :::note
 - Report any content issues on our docs repo: https://github.com/gateway-fm/public-docs